arancauchi/dark-past/medusa.md

 The governor, the officers, and the aristocrats climbed into the lifeboats.

 Everyone else - 150 soldiers, sailors, and one woman - was told to board the hastily built raft.
+Seventeen men refused.
+They took their chances with the wreck.

 By the time the last one climbed on, they were standing waist-deep in the ocean, the salt stinging their skin, the raft groaning under the weight